Comet Leonard: Meet the “Christmas Comet”!

 When can I start observing Comet Leonard?

-If you live in the northern mid-latitudes and have a telescope, you can start observing the comet right now!
-Currently, Comet Leonard has a visual magnitude of about 8 and can be seen through middle-sized telescopes.
-Look for the comet in the constellation Canes Venatici, near Ursa Major and Coma Berenices.
+If you live in the northern mid-latitudes, you can start observing the comet right now!
+Currently, Comet Leonard has a visual magnitude of about 5; it can be seen through a telescope or binoculars during the predawn hours.
+Look for the comet in the constellation Bootes, below Ursa Major.
+A good reference point will be Arcturus — the brightest star in Bootes and one of the brightest stars in the sky.
+The comet will pass close to Arcturus on December 6-7.

 Comet Leonard may not become “the new Neowise”, but it can still provide a spectacular astronomical show by the end of 2021.
 Let’s keep our fingers crossed for that!
 We wish you clear skies and happy observations!